Flerex/linkedaccounts/README.md

 # Linked Accounts
-Linked Accounts is a new phpBB 3.2 extension that allows your users to link all their owned accounts so they can switch between them without having to type the password every time.
+Linked Accounts is a phpBB extension that allows your users to link all their owned accounts so they can switch between them without having to type the password every time.

 ## Requirements
 - phpBB 3.3